 To handle asbestos-related tasks correctly, you need an abatement contractor, not a renovator.
 Another thing to keep in mind is the size of the company you choose and whether they do their own abatement work or rely on sub-contracted labor that increases costs and complications.

 For hazardous materials removal in Edmonton, Alberta, reach out to Advanced Remediation Solutions.
-We are experts in removing mold safely and have over fifteen years of experience improving our clients’ air quality.
-Our services include remediation, mold testing, mold removal, asbestos abatement, asbestos removal, asbestos testing, and hazardous material removal.
+We are experts in removing mould safely and have over fifteen years of experience improving our clients’ air quality.
+Our services include remediation, mould testing, mould removal, asbestos abatement, asbestos removal, asbestos testing, and hazardous material removal.